Byzantine-Resilient Population Protocols: Algorithm

-The proofs of technical lemmas are moved to Section~\ref{sec:scfd-proofs}.
 We start with some basic results that will help us to argue about the preference tally difference in the phases.
-The first result bounds the number of honest nodes that can be affected by the faulty nodes during a parallel time step ($n$~exchanges).
+The first result bounds the number of honest nodes that can be affected by the faulty nodes during a parallel time step.

 \begin{lemma} For $f \leq n/4$, out of $n$ exchanges there are at most $3(f + \ln n)$ exchanges between faulty and honest nodes, with probability at least $1 - e^{-f/8}/n$. \end{lemma}